amnayasargoraya/sap-bw-data-warehouse-etl/README.md

 # SAP BW ETL Process Description

 ## Objective
 Design and implementation of structured ETL processes in SAP BW to transform flat file source data into validated, reporting-ready DataMart structures.
+This project demonstrates practical data warehouse modeling and ETL structuring in an SAP BW environment.

 ---